DebTheDev/potential-octo-sniffle/README.md

 1. Run `npm install` to install project dependencies.
 1. Run `npm run start:dev` to start your server in development mode.

-If you have trouble getting the server to run, reach out for assistance.

 ## Running tests